CIVL4810: Mgmnt of People, Quality and Risk in PE (2014 - Semester 2)

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
-See Assessment Tab for details how each outcome is assessed.Project Management and Teamwork (Level 3)
+See Assessment Tab for details how each outcome is assessed.Project Management and Team Skills (Level 3)

 Assignment: Team and individual performance will be marked respectively based on assignment requirements.